person barefoot in the grass

 Can earthing lead to electric shock or other safety concerns?

 While earthing can have potential health benefits, it's important to be aware of safety concerns.
-Earthing mat or grounded sheet connected to a grounding plug can pose a risk of electric shock if not used properly, or if connected to improperly wired outlets.
+Earthing mats or grounded sheets connected to a grounding plug can pose a risk of electric shock if not used properly, or if connected to improperly wired outlets.

 Consult an experienced practitioner or follow manufacturer instructions when using earthing tools or devices to ensure safety.
 They can guide proper techniques and safety precautions to minimize the risk of electric shock or other safety concerns.